 Use this factsheet to make sure staff are clear on:

-• Why this is a safeguarding issue they need to be aware of
+- Why having a family member in prison is a safeguarding issue they need to be aware of

-• What signs they should look out for
+- What signs they should look out for that a child is being affected by this

 You could either use it as a basis for talking about the issue at a staff meeting, or send it round for staff to read themselves.
 Before you share it, make sure you edit the last bullet point to reflect your school's procedures.